 12. Wadi Rum Desert Adventures

-The owner (Mohareb), the cook (Karim), the oud player (Shachind) are the three people who make Wadi Rum Desert Adventures one of the best camps in wadi rum.
+The owner (Mohareb), the cook (Karim), and the oud player (Shachind) are the three people who make Wadi Rum Desert Adventures one of the best camps in Wadi Rum.
 Let’s start by describing the amazing location.
 Wadi Rum Desert Adventures is currently the furthest camp away from the Village, which means you’ll appreciate the solitude of the desert.
-During the day, Mohareb will show all the amazing things you can do during your stay, from jeep tours to camel rides to explore the wonders of the desert.
+During the day, Mohareb will show you all the amazing things you can do during your stay, from Jeep tours to camel rides for exploring the wonders of the desert.